 Past, present and future players & Dungeon Masters of the 5th Edition Dungeons & Dragons role playing game.

-Both EG and AL solve two of the biggest hurdles for many would-be players: they permit casual play on a drop-in basis, and it allow players to use their same character at any other table using the same set of shared campaign rules anywhere in the world.
+EG solves two of the biggest hurdles for many would-be players: it permits casual play on a drop-in basis, and it allow players to use their same character at any other table using the same set of shared campaign rules.
 Busy schedules are no longer a barrier to playing D&D!
-Our group connects players with DMs who host both public and private games across southern Vancouver Island, promoting a variety of schedules and venues for players to choose from.
+Our group connects players with DMs who host both public and private games, promoting a variety of schedules and venues for players to choose from.

 All our games require that play be conducted according to 100% RAW (Rules As Written) 5th edition with no homebrew changes to the rule set.
 This insures fair and consistent play for players and DMs alike.

 Since skilled DMs are a valuable resource that is in high demand we also encourage that they be paid, to help induce advanced players to take on the DM mantle, and to compensate existing DMs for the considerable time and expense that goes into preparing to run a good campaign.
 Beginner DMs should start with a standard fee of $5/player per evening session, and more experienced DMs could potentially earn more.
 This group helps train and support a pool of skilled DMs in the Southern Vancouver Island region, thereby increasing the number of available play options for everyone!

 Members who RSVP yes and no-show more than once will be placed on the bottom of the waitlist for all events for one week.
 For shame!!!